mrkaleArduinoLib/gbj_appbucket/README.md

 * **gbj\_appcore**: Parent library loaded from the file `gbj_appcore.h`.
 * **gbj\_serial\_debug**: Auxilliary library for debug serial output loaded from the file `gbj_serial_debug.h`.
 It enables to exclude serial outputs from final (production) compilation.

+#### Arduino platform
+* **Arduino.h**: Main include file for the Arduino SDK.
+* **inttypes.h**: Integer type conversions.
+This header file includes the exact-width integer definitions and extends them with additional facilities provided by the implementation.

 #### Espressif ESP8266 platform
 * **Arduino.h**: Main include file for the Arduino platform.